Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 -  8888, the port for peer-to-peer networking, which can be set with ``--listen-node-port``
--  8082, the port used by middleware, which can be set with ``--listen-middleware-port``
 -  10000, the gRPC port, which can be set with ``--listen-grpc-port``

 When changing the mappings above the docker container must be